k636174/website/contents/docs/install/15.06/en/index.md

     # yum install hatohol-web

-### Building dependent packages
+### Install dependent packages
-The following packages are installed by the above commands.
+The following packages are installed automatically by the above commands.

 - Packages provided from repository of CentOS
     - glib2